NagyD/SDLPoP/doc/Readme.txt

 * Building with Visual Studio:
 	* Run build.bat in the src/ directory.
 	* For this to work, you first need to do two other things:
-		a) Run vsvarsall.bat from the command line, with either 'x86' or 'x64' as a parameter.
+		1. Run vsvarsall.bat from the command line, with either 'x86' or 'x64' as a parameter.
 		   This batch file is included with all installations of MS Visual Studio, but its exact location may vary.
 		   For VS2017, the command you should run might look like this:
 		   ```
 		   call "C:\Program Files (x86)\Microsoft Visual Studio\2017\Community\VC\Auxiliary\Build\vcvarsall.bat" x86
 		   ```
 		   This step sets up various environment variables, to enable running the compiler from the command line.
-		b) Set up the environment variable 'SDL2' to point to the SDL2 development library files.
+		2. Set up the environment variable 'SDL2' to point to the SDL2 development library files.
 		   To do this, you can use a command like so:
 		   ```
 		   set "SDL2=C:\libraries\SDL2-2.0.8"